guimoralesCC/CurrencyConverter/README.md

     He can message or call me through Discord.

-    I wil be available most of the time for this issue.
+    I will be available most of the time for this issue.

 **F.	If your teammate cannot access/call your microservice, by when do they need to tell you?**